SirDap/tripodvideoninja/_posts/2016-01-09-masquerading-mp4-files.markdown

 Um, ya.

 My guess is, in the old days any file that ended in MP4 was thought to conform the MP4 standard.
 Makes sense, right?
 That implies the audio stream for MP4 files should be AAC, MP3 or a few other audio codecs.[^3] In that bucket list is _not_ PCM audio!
-This strict convention is what i surmise QT7 and Compressor 4.2 adhere to and therefore could not open the XAVC-S file from the video camera.
+This strict convention is what I surmise QT7 and Compressor 4.2 adhere to and therefore could not open the XAVC-S file from the video camera.

 The renaming hint came from a StackExchange[^4] and FFMPEG page[^5] after searching for the QT7 error message `An invalid sample description was found in the movie`.